Does the person seem like a good fit with the rest of the team? Does it seem like their views align with the company's core values?

-Unless you're aware of special needs, a person should be able to maintain eye contact on a job interview
+Unless you're aware of special needs, a person should be able to maintain eye contact during a job interview

 While some jobs are specifically earmarked for trainees, most jobs require a minimum of experience in what's being asked of them.
 Be communicative about the level of experience you expect from your applicants, and check resumes to be sure it's there.

 Want to discuss this topic further, in a peer-to-peer network?
-Fundid is focused on helping women business owners and with financial challenges common to female entrepreneurs.
-Join today and get free access to information on grants and funding, networking, leadership and more.
+Fundid is focused on helping women business owners with financial challenges common to female entrepreneurs.
+Join today and get free access to information on grants and funding, networking, leadership, and business capital.
+Explore your options.